leopd/timebudget/README.md

 ```
 timebudget report per outer_loop cycle...
-               outer_loop: 100.0%   440.79ms/cyc @     1.0execs/cyc
+               outer_loop: 100.0%   440.79ms/cyc @     1.0 calls/cyc
-            possibly_slow:  40.9%   180.31ms/cyc @     0.6execs/cyc
+            possibly_slow:  40.9%   180.31ms/cyc @     0.6 calls/cyc
-           should_be_fast:  13.7%    60.19ms/cyc @     2.0execs/cyc
+           should_be_fast:  13.7%    60.19ms/cyc @     2.0 calls/cyc
 ```

 Here, the times in milliseconds are the totals (averages per cycle), not the average time per call.
 So in the above example, `should_be_fast` is taking about 30ms per call, but being called twice per loop.
-Similarly, `possibly_slow` is still about 300ms each time it's called, but it's only getting called on 60% of the cycles on average.
+Similarly, `possibly_slow` is still about 300ms each time it's called, but it's only getting called on 60% of the cycles on average, so on average it's using 41% of the time in `outer_loop` or 180ms.

 ## Requirements

 Needs Python 3.6 or higher.
-Because type annotations are awesome, and it's 2019, and python 2.7 is on its deathbed.
+Because f-strings and type annotations are awesome, and it's 2019, and python 2.7 is on its deathbed.

 Tests require `pytest`.